What Changed in This Update (July 2026)

 For developers, the App Store and Google Play are essential gateways to users.

-But when something goes wrong — whether it’s a competitor mimicking your app or your app being removed with little explanation — the process for resolving these issues can be unclear, confusing, and difficult to navigate.
+But when something goes wrong — whether it’s a competitor mimicking your app or your app being removed with little explanation — the process for resolving these issues can be stressful, confusing, and difficult to navigate.

-Drawing from our firm’s experience representing developers in disputes against both Apple and Google, we also highlight effective strategies for responding to removal notices, escalating claims, and protecting your business when your app is at risk.
+Learn more about our experience in Platform & Developer DisputesDrawing from our firm’s experience representing developers in disputes against both Apple and Google, we also highlight effective strategies for responding to removal notices, escalating claims, and protecting your business when your app is at risk.
 Whether you’re considering a trademark complaint, responding to one, or facing an unexpected termination, this guide outlines what to expect and how to fight back.

 I. Disputes with Competitors